 Cities or park managers may have their own restrictions.
 Check before visiting.

-Park managers need to create and post a plan for how they will provide for social distancing.
+Park managers need to create and post a Safe Reopening Plan for how they will provide for social distancing.

 Camping is allowed.
 Each occupied campsite can’t be occupied on either side.
 Playgrounds or other common amenities are still closed.
 Operators of individual campgrounds will decide when they reopen.
 Check before visiting.